 Highlights: Diligent, Upbeat, Playful.

-In a family setting, they’re generally cheerful dogs with a playful attitude.
-Because they’re so devoted to the family, they can be easily trained as well.
-Novice dog owners/trainers are welcomed with the Spanish Water Dog
+In a family, they’re typically cheerful dogs with a playful attitude.
+And because they’re so devoted to the family, they can be easily trained.
+Novice dog owners or trainers are a good match for the Spanish Water Dog

 13. Polish Lowland Sheepdog